Mannoor-dhingra/PharmaGraphAI/README.md

 pip install -r requirements.txt
 ```

-3. Set up Neo4j (ensure it's running on bolt://localhost:7687) and update credentials in kg_builder.py if needed.
+3. Set up Neo4j (ensure it's running on bolt://localhost:7687) and update credentials in kg_builder.py.

-4. Get access to FireworksAI and set your API key in environment variables or within .env file.
+4. Get access to FireworksAI and set your API key in environment variables.

 ## 🧠 Technologies Used